ShamrockCircuits/KiCad_Component_DB/README.md

 - 100nH 3.00x3.00 2A: **IND-000-1002**
 - 120uH 3.00x3.00 2A: **IND-000-1205**
 - 100nH 2.90x2.90 4A: **IND-001-1002**

+## Connectors / CNT
+Last four digits will be encoded as follows.
+The **first digit** signifies the pin gender.
+- 0 - Female
+- 1 - Male
+- 2 - Genderless
+- 3 - Hermaphrodite
+- 4 - PCB Footprint
+ <br>*from a layout perspective the connector is just a footprint w/o a part, some programming headers for example*
+- 5...
+9 - Others

 ## Symbols & Footprints
 Since the same symbol/footprint might be reused by several IPNs, the symbol/footprint **name should not contain any IPN data**.
 Instead we will use **generic sequential numbering**.
 For example the first diode symbol will be `SYM-DIO-0000`, the next would be **SYM-DIO-0001**.
 Details about the symbol can be stored in the meta data of the symbol.